What's Hot

 Cyclical Effects of Consumer Finance

-In fact, if we continue to review various areas of risk management, economics or science, the list is endless and it is quite easy to discover evidence of the procyclical impacts from the oscillation of casual risk factors.
+In fact, if we continue to review various other areas of risk management, economics or science, the list starts to become a little endless and it is quite easy to discover evidence of the procyclical impacts from the oscillation of randomness in a huge array of casual risk factors.

-All this aside, the practice of understanding the seasonality in exposure management is rarely given enough commercial focus in my opinion.
-There are several reasons why this tends to happen and I have taken to list three concerns below:
+All this aside, the practice of understanding the seasonality in exposure management is rarely given enough commercial focus in my opinion and I believe there are several reasons why this tends to happen.
+Let's list just three hurdles below:

-[1] Firstly during a waning cycle of risk events, management have a tendency to be lulled into a false sense of security and take great homage that their risk management strategies are totally sound.
+[1] Firstly during a waning cycle in risk events through time, management have a tendency to be lulled into a false sense of security and take great homage that their risk management strategies are sound.
 In a similar manner in which Joan Lowy describes, risk standards are met, compliance costs are high and complacency sets in, risk management standards then fall until a catastrophe occurs before the cycle starts over again.

-[2] The next problem is algorithm based.
-That is, creating a model to manage cyclical impacts from causal factors to outcomes isn't so straight forward to achieve and it requires business managers to have a complete grasp across the numbers before the modelling even commences.
-Be that as it may, health organisations across the planet seem to have done very well with their methods for forecasting contagions and when it comes to weather, "cyclicality" modelling seems to be the heart of the science in meteorology.
+[2] The next problem is algorithm based and creating a model to manage cyclical impacts from causal factors to outcomes isn't so straight forward to achieve.
+It requires business managers to have a complete grasp across the numbers before the modelling can commence.
+Be that as it may, health organisations across the planet seem to have done very well with their methods for forecasting contagions and when it comes to weather, "cyclicality" modelling appears to be the heart of the science in meteorology.

 1 comment: